izimio/Stuff-All/README.md

 First, Here is a program that just write whatever you want after every '\n' inside a file.
 Inspired by the "Bot du Cul" which is bot that tweeted every french word by adding "du cul" at the end of it.

+Secondly, i had the idea to recreate some of the premade function in JS